ethanbayne/OpenForensics/README.md

     5. Click Analyse.
     6. Choose location to save results.

 OpenForensics will create a set of sub-folders and files to store results.
-The directory and file hierarchy is:
+The directory and file hierarchy created is:

     <save-location>